w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 3.3.8 Accessible Authentication (Minimum) to non-web documents and non-web software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.8](https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html), replacing “the website” with “a website, non-web document, or non-web software”.
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.8](https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html), replacing “the website” with “a non-web document or non-web software”.

 With this substitution, it would read: